-off-camera flash in low light – choosing your shutter speed
+Off-camera flash in low light – choosing your shutter speed

-The answer is, that we’d most likely be at a shutter speed where the ambient light shows up.
-To remain at max flash sync speed in low light, isn’t the immediate best choice, for the background would usually go too dark.
-And we would like context.
+To remain at max flash sync speed in low light isn’t the immediate best choice, because the background would usually go far too dark.
+Even black.
 Our photographs usually look best with our subject in surroundings we can recognize, or complements our subject in some way.

 Shutter speed choice when using flash, will vary depending on what we’re photographing, or trying to achieve.
 In low light, we’re most often dragging the shutter.
 But we have to be able to adapt what we do, against what we’re trying to achieve with our photos.